moussaKam/moussaKam.github.io/docs/_posts/2024-09-26-arabic-rag.markdown

 You can find the full code [here](link-to-your-github).

 I hope this guide helps you understand how to build your own RAG system.
 Feel free to reach out with any questions or improvements!

----

-This outline covers the main technical points of your code and presents it in an accessible manner for blog readers.
-Feel free to expand each section with more details or add visual aids like code snippets and diagrams to make it more engaging.